AnomalyInnovations/toolbeam-cli/README.md

                                      --set-param name:location in:formData field:geolocation
 ```

 Notice that we set the flag `needsNotificationPermission` to indicate that we'd like to send the user notifications.
 Toolbeam makes it easy to send notifications using the [Toolbeam Notification API](#toolbeam-notification-api).
 Simply, send us the uuid of the tool and user you'd like to send the notification to, along with your API Key.
-You can get user uuid and the tool uuid from the request headers and your API Key by running `tb whoami`.
+You can get the user uuid and the tool uuid from the request headers and your API Key by running `tb whoami`.
 You can read more about the Notification API [here](#toolbeam-notification-api).

 Parameters sent using `formData` are passed into the API using the `application/x-www-form-urlencoded` header.
 Also, the location of the user is passed in as a JSON object containing latitude and longitude.
 You can read more about the `geolocation` field type for the `tb add` command [here](#tb-add-oprn-path-options).